China can speak with one voice on security via new council, Xi says

-Details of how the commission would operate were left unclear when it was announced in a government communique on Tuesday at the end of a four-day conclave to map out reforms, and China had hinted it would have a domestic focus.
+Details of how the commission would operate had been left unclear when it was announced in a government communique on Tuesday after a four-day conclave to map out reforms, and China had hinted it would have a domestic focus.

 "Currently, our country faces external pressures on safeguarding sovereignty, security and development interests, and internal pressure on safeguarding political security and social stability," Xi said in comments carried by the official Xinhua news agency.